-What Is Trunk or Treat?
+What Is Trunk or Treating?

-How Trunk or Treat Works
+How Does Trunk or Treating Work?

-- About a month beforehand, the host of the trunk or treat event will start collecting volunteers.
+About a month beforehand, the host of the trunk or treat event will start collecting volunteers.
 Sometimes the parking spaces are limited, so be sure to get in on the fun as quickly as possible!

 Where to Find a Trunk or Treat Event

 Check out your local school websites and your town's newspaper, for starters.
 Trunk or treat is a popular activity for elementary schools to host for their own students.
 A lot of churches get in on the fun too and their trunk or treat is generally open to the public.
 And of course community centers are a likely place to find this new form of trick-or-treating, sometimes offered as a safer alternative to the traditional free-for-all in the streets.

 While trunk or treat events are normally no cost to attend, be sure to check ahead of time.
 If it functions as a fundraiser or is hosted by a non-profit cause then there may be a donation item or small ticket purchase required.